aditjain588/CPT_S-321-Object-Oriented-Software-Design/LocalStoreDesktopApplication/README.md

 associated with that product at the moment in the store must be displayed.
 If the user 4<br/>
 enters an empty sequence of characters, i.e., she/he simply hits enter or space(s), then the<br/>
 result should be all products in the store.<br/>
-- Save search: If an employee selects this functionality, the last search that was performed<br/>
+**- Save search:** If an employee selects this functionality, the last search that was performed<br/>
 will be saved to a file in a subdirectory of the project called “searches”.
 The file name should<br/>
-indicate the date and time that the search was performed in the following format: <yyyy>- </br>
+indicate the date and time that the search was performed in the following format: <yyyy>-
 <mm>-<dd>-<hh>h<mm>m<ss>s.txt.
 For example, if the search was performed at<br/>
 8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”<br/>
 The first line of the file should contain the sequences of characters that the employee used<br/>
 for the search and whether it was an AND or OR search if applicable.
 The rest of the file, i.e.,<br/>
 starting from line 2, must contain the result of the search as it was shown to the employee.<br/>
-- Restock: If an employee selects this functionality, all physical products with less than N<br/>
+**- Restock:** If an employee selects this functionality, all physical products with less than N<br/>
 items will be restocked, where N is provided by the employee.
 First, the list of products that<br/>
 match the search will be shown, i.e., all products where the number of items is less than N.<br/>
 Then, the employee will be asked whether she/he would like to restock for all of them: If the<br/>